Reiki for the Chronic Pain Epidemic

 Reiki and Chronic Pain… Could it Help?

-In addition to other natural, non-invasive therapies, Reiki is becoming an increasingly popular option.
+In addition to other natural, non-invasive therapies, Reiki has become an increasingly popular option.
 Since Reiki is being offered in more private practices, hospices, and hospitals, more patients can benefit from the treatment than ever before.

-According to AltMD, beyond signaling a physical problem, chronic pain can also stem from psychological and emotional disturbances.
-Reiki can resolve them by allowing healing energy to flow freely.
-The result is reduced pain and tension, as well as feelings of relaxation and rejuvenation.
-Unlike most other treatments, Reiki is a multi-purposed method that can heal both physical and emotional ailments.
-Through Reiki, some patients suffering from pain due to cancer, injury, or psychological or emotional distress have found relief where other methods were not successful.
+Beyond signaling a physical problem, chronic pain can also stem from psychological and emotional disturbances.
+Reiki may possibly help by encouraging relaxation and healing energy to flow freely.
+The result might be reduced pain and tension, as well as feelings of relaxation and rejuvenation.
+Unlike most other treatments, Reiki is a multi-purposed method that can help ease both physical and emotional tension through relaxation and stress reduction.

 Growing Evidence in Reiki Research